This article is continued from the previous page… Click here to jump Back to the Beginning.

 To prevent bolt pressure issues with your lock:

 - Make sure nothing interferes with the closing of the door.
 Avoid putting anything on the door which applies pressure to the bolts when the door is closed.
+This includes extra DIY door gaskets.

 - Ensure nothing gets closed between the door and jamb, like rifle slings and straps.